Skip to main content

 What’s your favourite part of your job?

 As a result, you build a close team dynamic and you do become a family, which is something I love about the industry.
-It is challenging and can be tough, it’s long hours but with the team spirit and attitude it makes it all worth it.
+It is challenging, can be tough and it’s long hours but with a great team spirit and attitude, it makes it all worthwhile.

 What piece of advice would you give someone that was looking to start a career in the hotel industry?

 I think you must be prepared and accept that you need to start at the bottom.
-Sometimes people think because they studied Hotel Management or Hospitality, they think they are able to come in and straight away be a senior role.
+Sometimes people think because they studied Hotel Management or Hospitality, they are able to join the industry and go straight into a senior management role.

 Another bit of advice would be to not be heavily structured, be flexible and available to respond to any situations.